Research-Project-Glenn-Troncquo/Research-Project-Frontend/README.md

 ### Is Not Logged In

-- [] Contains a h3 tag > Drink Buddy > onClick brings user to Home page
+- [] Contains an h3 tag > Drink Buddy > onClick brings user to Home page
 - [] Contains a button > Login > onCick brings user to the Login page
 - [] Contains a button > Register > onCick brings user to the Register page

 ### Is Logged In

-- [] Contains a h3 tag > Drink Buddy > onClick brings user to Home page
+- [] Contains an h3 tag > Drink Buddy > onClick brings user to Home page
 - [] Contains a profile button > onHover > Option between different onClicks > My Profile - Settings - Log Out
 - [] Contains a + button > onClick brings user to Upload page
+- [] Contains a search input > onInput searches through users backend

 ## App Footer